 2022 Tesla Model S Exterior

-From the exterior side of the latest rendering section that you see here belongs to Emre Husmen, an Industrial,
+The exterior side of the latest rendering section that you see here belongs to Emre Husmen, an Industrial,

-Automotive and Product Designer with a clear talent for creating some truly great looking works of art.
+Automotive and Product Designer with a clear talent for creating some truly great-looking works of art.

 To help predict what the second generation 2022 Tesla Model S will look like, Emre took the cue from the extraordinary second-generation Roadster that Tesla introduced in November 2017.

-The layout that used to include the five-door fastback body style, but also incorporates various folds and sharp cuts that make it more aggressive.
+The layout used to include the five-door fastback body style, but also incorporates various folds and sharp cuts that make it more aggressive.